lemon-squeezy/high-cuisine/README.md

 **Banner** (Pexels)[https://www.pexels.com/de-de]

 ### Content/Media
-- Random Key Gen – Providing secure passwords for the database enabling password creation easy but also very secure. [https://randomkeygen.com/](https://randomkeygen.com/)
+- Random Key Gen – Used for secure passwords for the database enabling password creation easy but also very secure. [https://randomkeygen.com/](https://randomkeygen.com/)
 - Font Awesome – Providing various symbols and logs that can be used to provide a better and cleaner design on the website with accurate and simple logos. [https://fontawesome.com/icons](https://fontawesome.com/icons)
 - Materialize – Providing excellent support in implementing features and functions for the website e.g. footer, grids, colour codes and more.
-- Color Picker – User for the color selection examples provided in the Design section. [https://htmlcolorcodes.com/](https://htmlcolorcodes.com/)
+- Color Picker – Used for the color selection examples provided in the Design section. [https://htmlcolorcodes.com/](https://htmlcolorcodes.com/)

 ## Acknowledgements
 - Special thanks to my mentor Akshat Garg for supporting me thru the whole project.